sach1312/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

     - MAX-POOL = 2 X 2 , s = 2
   - Here are the architecture:
     - ![](Images/07.png)
+  - Since the convolutions are 'same' i.e appropriate padding is done beforehand, the dimensions after a convolutional operation remains the same.
   - This network is large even by modern standards.
 It has around 138 million parameters.
+However, it is also quite simple, as all the increments were relatively uniform in nature (doubling of number of filters, etc).
     - Most of the parameters are in the fully connected layers.
   - It has a total memory of 96MB per image for only forward propagation!
     - Most memory are in the earlier layers.
   - Number of filters increases from 64 to 128 to 256 to 512.
 512 was made twice.
   - Pooling was the only one who is responsible for shrinking the dimensions.
-  - There are another version called **VGG-19** which is a bigger version.
-But most people uses the VGG-16 instead of the VGG-19 because it does the same.
+  - There are another version called **VGG-19** which is a bigger version of tjos network.
+But most people uses the VGG-16 instead of the VGG-19 because it performs just as well.
   - VGG paper is attractive it tries to make some rules regarding using CNNs.
   - [[Simonyan & Zisserman 2015.
 Very deep convolutional networks for large-scale image recognition]](https://arxiv.org/abs/1409.1556)